 Sustainable Rossmoor is a regular contributor to the Rossmoor News through our column, Earth Matters.
 Past authors include Bob Hanson, Dr. Wayne B. Lanier, Carol Weed, Tom Stewart, Susan Clark, Barb Coenen, and many others.
 We are proud of our members and enthusiastically highlight their commitment to educating and advocating for a more sustainable world.

-By Jim Ware
+By James Ware

 It’s hard to be an optimist these days.

 The United States is mired in cultural division, dissension and downright anger.
 The Trump Administration has pulled out of the Paris Climate Accord.
 Administration appointees seem intent on attacking our environment just about every day.
 The Administration is trying to...Read More »

 Is the food we buy safe to eat?
 Is food containing Genetically Modified Organisms (GMOs) really safe for consumption?
 Are organically grown foods worth the additional cost?
 Why aren’t food producers required to disclose GMO related information on food labels?

 There is an on-going debate around the subject of...Read More »